laurent22/gannet/README.md

 You then add the migration scripts (usually SQL files) to the `scripts` folder.
 Each file should be named like the target version (eg. "1.1.sql", "1.2.0.sql", etc.).

-When run, the migration script then looks in this folder and run any script that is above the current version.
+When run, the Gannet looks in this folder and run any script that is above the current version.
 Once done, the migration table is updated with the new version number.

 # Usage